Bungalow Loft Conversion Cost

 Pricing for a bungalow loft conversion will take into account the condition, size and location of the property, the type of conversion that the client wants and is feasible and the finish that they wish to achieve.

 For this reason, it is difficult to give an average cost for a bungalow loft conversion as each project will be different.
-Size, budget, and client preference all dictate the bungalow loft conversion cost.
+Size, budget, and client preference all dictate the overall loft conversion cost.

 The costs will be for architectural drawings, structural engineer calculations, building control fees, and planning permission if needed.
 This is on top of all the materials, labour, and extras, such as scaffolding and skip hire.